What is naturopathic medicine?

 What education and training do naturopathic doctors have?

 Dr. Kelly Simms has nine years of post-secondary education, including residency.
 Her undergraduate coursework included premedical prerequisites in biology, psychology, English, general chemistry, organic chemistry and biochemistry.
-She has a bachelor of science in Biomedical Engineering from North Carolina State University, from where she graduated magna cum laude and earned her four-year doctorate in naturopathic medicine from Southwest College of Naturopathic Medicine.
+She has a bachelor of science in Biomedical Engineering from North Carolina State University, from where she graduated magna cum laude and earned her four-year doctorate in naturopathic medicine from Southwest College of Naturopathic Medicine (SCNM).
 She completed a one-year family practice residency in Brookfield, Wisconsin under the supervision of naturopathic doctors and conventional medical doctors.
+She is a licensed naturopathic physician, having passed two rounds of board exams throughout her four years at SCNM.

 When would someone go to a naturopathic doctor?